PokemonAutomation/Arduino-Source/SerialPrograms/README.md

 ![](../BuildSetup/Windows-Configuration.png)

-* Even though it says "MSVC2017", it will be using your MSVC 2019 installation instead.
+*Even though it says "MSVC2017", it will be using your MSVC 2019 installation instead.

+**Note that you will not be able to feasibly run with a debugger attached.
+This is because Qt Creator places a breakpoint on every single thrown exception and this application heavily uses exceptions even for non-error situations.
+So the debugger will break on literally everything.
+If you know how to disable break on exceptions, please let us know.